rothos/protocol_1/index.md

 ##### Counterfactual avoidance

 Alongside something bad that actually happened, as best you understand it, how could you have avoided that?
-Or, how would that not have happened, had you only know… what?
+Or, how would that not have happened, had you only known… what?

 ##### Imaginary conversation